Time for a proper introduction of this vehicle series;

 Design and Development

 Back in Nth Africa, events had turned for the worse with the arrival of the Africa Korps and Rommel’s successful drive east whilst the depleted British were still reeling from the debacle of Greece and the successful but costly defence of Crete.
-By the time of Rommel’s first offensive, British armoured unit’s in Nth Africa and formations returning from the Balkans were beginning to re-equip with the new A15 Crusaders and the first of the American M3 Stuarts, allowing the remaining A10’s, A13/14’s and Vickers light tanks that survived Rommell's Blitzkrieg through Cyrenaica to be phased out of the front line.
+By the time of Rommel’s first offensive, British armoured unit’s in Nth Africa and formations freshly deployed from the UK were beginning to re-equip with the new A15 Crusaders and the first of the American M3 Stuarts, allowing the remaining A10’s, A13/14’s and Vickers light tanks that survived Rommell's Blitzkrieg through Cyrenaica to be phased out of the front line.
 Still belligerently favouring British tanks over the M34 despite its ready availability and obvious potential against the Panzers meant that by the time General Auchinleck launched the indulgently named Operation Crusader in November ’41, British armoured units were still totally outmatched by the Panzers in all but battlefield manoeuvrability and speed.
-During Crusader the FA15s and M34s equipping DCFI units in XIII Corps plus the AV-M’s of 3rd Falkland Lancers (breaking out from the Tobruk Perimeter) put the British to shame, providing just as rude a shock to Rommel as the T34 and KV-1 were causing Guderian and Hoth in Russia.
-Their 65mm of sloped frontal armour was impervious to all but the German’s Flak 88 anti aircraft Guns (even their shots mostly deflected off the frontal armour and turret of the M34) and largely compensated for the vulnerable British Crusaders and disappointing American lend lease vehicles (M3 Grants and M5 Stuarts).
+During Crusader the FA15s and M34s equipping DCFI units in XIII Corps plus the few FA16’s of 3rd Falkland Lancers (breaking out from the Tobruk Perimeter) put the British to shame, providing just as rude a shock to Rommel as the T34 and KV-1 were causing Guderian and Hoth's Panzer Groups in Russia.
+Their 65mm of sloped frontal armour was impervious to all but the German’s Flak 88 anti-aircraft Guns (even their shots mostly deflected off the frontal armour and turret of the M34) and largely compensated for the vulnerable British Crusaders and disappointing American lend-lease vehicles (M3 Grants and M5 Stuarts).
 Despite the eventual success of Op.
-Crusader and the retreat of the Germans to El Agheila (more due to Rommel's overreach than British tactics) it had been an extremely costly episode and thus the writing was on the wall for the legacy British tanks.
+Crusader and the retreat of the Germans to El Agheila (more due to Rommel's logistical overreach than British tactics) it had been an extremely costly episode and thus the writing was on the wall for the legacy British tanks.
 When Rommel again attacked eastwards in early 1942, the extensive material losses suffered by the British finally convinced them of the need to make changes.
-Prime Minister Churchill urgently appealed to the DCFI for all available M34’s to be shipped at once to Nth Africa, to be supplied as the primary Medium tank of the now renamed 8th Army’s Armoured formations.
-Initial deliveries from the DCFI and newly retooled British and Canadian factories took too long to contribute in the short term but some British units were at least partly re-equipped by the time Rommel struck at Bir Hakeim and Gazala during June ’42.
-Whilst the Africa Korps was eventually triumphant and Tobruk fell it was at an appalling cost to the Panzers and the Italian Ariete Division, the 8th Army coming away with acceptable losses and being able to make an orderly, fighting withdrawal to the Alamein line (less the men and material lost at Gazala and in the fall of Tobruk).
-This tragic but salvageable situation was made bearable, largely by the superiority of the AV-M and the M34 with their effective armour and powerful general purpose FQF 75mm HV guns, now supplied in a longer L52 and L64 calibers, by far the best vehicle-mounted anti-tank guns in the desert at that time, as well as being effective in delivering high explosive rounds against infantry and emplaced guns/fortifications.
+Prime Minister Winston Churchill urgently appealed to the DCFI for all available M34’s to be shipped at once to Nth Africa, to be supplied as the primary Medium tank of the now renamed 8th Army’s Armoured formations.
+Initial deliveries from the DCFI and newly retooled British and Canadian factories took too long to contribute in the short term but cascading of tanks from DCFI units reequipping with the FA16 meant that at least some British units were fielding M34s by the time Rommel struck at Bir Hakeim and Gazala during June ’42.
+Whilst the Africa Korps was eventually triumphant and Tobruk fell it was at an appalling cost to the Panzers and the Italian Ariete Division, the 8th Army coming away with acceptable losses and being able to make an orderly, fighting withdrawal via Mersa Matruh to the Alamein line (less the men and material lost at Gazala and in the fall of Tobruk).
+This tragic but salvageable situation was made bearable, largely by the superiority of the FA16 and the M34 with their effective armour and powerful FQF 75mm HV guns, now supplied in a longer L52 or L64 caliber, by far the best vehicle-mounted anti-tank guns in the desert at that time.
+This weapon was equally effective in delivering high explosive rounds against infantry and fortifications as it was when firing HV anti-tank rounds against armour.

-By the Battle of Alam Halfa, the M34 (including the latest British and Canadian manufactured Mk.IVs) was fully fielded by all British Commonwealth Cruiser Tank units (save for the DCFI who had cascaded their M34s to second rank formations or gifted them to allies in favour of their own AV-M and AV-H tanks).
+By the Battle of Alam Halfa, the M34 (including the latest British and Canadian manufactured Mk.IVs) was fully fielded by all British Commonwealth Cruiser Tank units (save for the DCFI who had cascaded their M34s to British and allied units in favour of their own FA16 and FA19 tanks).
 Despite Rommel’s repeated and imaginative attacks the British line held under immense pressure, the M34’s showing their marked superiority over the PkW IIIs and IVs.
-While there were some fluid tank-on-tank actions along the desert approaches to the British positions, the majority of the Commonwealth Tanks were hull-down and fighting in place, their superior firepower and optics allowing them to engage the panzers at ranges from which the Nazi tanks couldn't hit back effectively.
-This enabled many vehicles to be saved behind the lines for later offensive operations.
-These amassed and now well trained forces came into their own during the Battle of El Alemein some months later when the M34’s (Surviving DCFI examples now completely cascaded to British and other Commonwealth units) smashed through the German lines in 12 days of heavy fighting.
-Many M34’s were lost to mines, emplaced 88s and direct fire artillery but overall their performance, especially against the German and Italian Armour was exemplary.
+While there were some fluid tank-on-tank actions along the desert approaches to the British positions, the majority of the Commonwealth Tanks were hull-down and fighting in place, their superior firepower and optics allowing them to engage the panzers at ranges from which the Panzers and Italian Semoventes couldn't hit back effectively.
+This greatly reduced allied attrition and enabled many vehicles to be saved behind the lines for later offensive operations.
+These amassed and now well-trained forces came into their own during the Battle of El Alamein some months later when the M34’s (Surviving DCFI examples now completely cascaded to British and other Commonwealth units) smashed through the German lines in 12 days of heavy fighting.
+Many tanks were lost to mines, emplaced anti-tank guns and direct fire artillery but overall their performance, especially against the German and Italian Armour was exemplary.

-By the time the Allies landed in Normandy on June 6th, ’44, the M34 was a truely formidable machine, with the latest Mk.
-VI variants mounting the FQF75/L70 (roughly analogous to the Panther's KwK 42 but with greater muzzle velocity) or 25pdr/L36 gun, with upgraded suspension systems and armour protection almost doubled from the initial design (some 80mm of face hardened armour at 60 degrees on the front glacis and across the frontal arc).
-Despite this they were still vulnerable to the Nazi’s man-portable anti-tank weapons, mines and the proliferation of 88mm guns hidden in the hedgerows and sunken lanes of the bocage.
+By the time the Allies landed in Normandy on June 6th, 1944, the M34 was a truly formidable machine, with the latest Mk.
+VI variants capable of mounting the FQF75/L70 (roughly analogous to the Panther's KwK 42 but with greater muzzle velocity) or the 25pdr/L36 gun, with upgraded suspension systems and armour protection that was almost doubled from the initial design (some 80mm of face-hardened armour at 60 degrees on the front glacis and across the frontal arc).
+Despite this, they were still vulnerable to the Nazi’s man-portable anti-tank weapons, mines and the proliferation of 88mm guns hidden in the hedgerows and sunken lanes of the Bocage.
 Between D-day and the final surrender of Germany some 2,500 M34’s were lost to all causes, out of the over 7,500 delivered to Europe.
-In all over 10,000 were constructed during the conflict, some 4000 of those in the DCFI, transported to the battle zone in the vital South Atlantic (via ascension Island, St Helena and Gibraltar) and Indian Ocean (via Cape Horn, East Africa and the Suez Canal) convoys.
+In all over 10,000 were constructed during the conflict, some 4000 of those in the DCFI, transported to the battle zone in the vital South Atlantic (via Ascension Island, St Helena and Gibraltar) and Indian Ocean (via Cape Horn, East Africa and the Suez Canal) convoys.

 "Come to the Dark Side...
 We have Cookies!"